pablocourault/Capstone/README.md

 * rate

 ### Bookings
-Contains: the user who made it, the number of rooms reserved for each type, the dates of entry and exit, the total amount of consumption and and the status of checkin (true when guest did check in).
+Contains: the user who made it, the number of rooms reserved for each type, the dates of entry and exit, the total amount of consumption and and the status of checkin (true when guest did Check-in).
 Fields:
 * user
 * singles